YunaBraska/surveys/README.md

 ```
 #### Answer duration metrics

-* Surveys can output the time spent to answer for answering the questions
+* Surveys can output the time a user spent to answer the questions

 ```java
         Survey survey = [...]